owenCocjin/Indusiatus/README.md

 - GENERIC: Generic payload data; Unidentified (by me lol)

 ### Filter Arguments:
-> List of all symbols and types, and a short description of each.
+> List of all symbols and types, and a short description of each

 __Symbols:__
 - `'!': Not Equal`.